The Voice of One Crying in the Wilderness*

 Zechariah is silent and loses his voice until John, the precursor of the Lord, is born and restores his voice.
 The silence of Zechariah is nothing but the age of prophecy lying hidden, obscured, as it were, and concealed before the preaching of Christ.
 At John’s arrival, Zechariah’s voice is released, and it becomes clear at the coming of the one who was foretold.
 The release of Zechariah’s voice at the birth of John is a parallel to the rending of the veil at Christ’s crucifixion.
 If John were announcing his own coming, Zechariah’s lips would not have been opened.
 The tongue is loosened because a voice is born.
 For when John was preaching the Lord’s coming he was asked: Who are you?
 And he replied: I am the voice of one crying in the wilderness [cf John 1:23 referencing Isaiah 40:3].
 The voice is John, but the Lord in the beginning was the Word [cf John 1:1].
 John was a voice that lasted only for a time; Christ, the Word in the beginning, is eternal.

 *From a sermon by St. Augustine, bishop and Doctor of the Church, as found in the Office of Readings in the Liturgy of the Hours today.

-Art: Nacimiento de San Juan Bautista (Birth of Saint John the Baptist [The Voice of One Crying in the Wilderness]), Bartolomé Esteban Murillo, circa 1655, PD-US author’s term of life plus 100 years or less.
+Art for this post on the voice of one crying in the wilderness: Nacimiento de San Juan Bautista (Birth of Saint John the Baptist [The Voice of One Crying in the Wilderness]), Bartolomé Esteban Murillo, circa 1655, PD-US author’s term of life plus 100 years or less, Wikimedia Commons.